zeedevops2138/retail-store-app/README.md

 Once the Entire Cluster is created GitHub Actions will be automatically triggered to build and push Docker images to ECR

+Use GitHub Actions to build Docker images and push to ECR

+For GitHub Actions Configure secrets so the pipelines can be automatically triggred:

 **Create an IAM User, provide required policies, and Generate Credentails**

 **Go to your GitHub repo → Settings → Secrets and variables → Actions → New repository secret.**